CRUKorg/citsci-pathology-image-processor/README.md

 ## Basic idea

 This Python script is used to process to transform tissue micro-array (TMA) images for use in Cancer Research UK's Trailblazer project.
+It does teh following:

+- reads images from a source folder,
+- transforms them,
-It takes images from a source folder, transforms them, writes out anonymised versions to a target folder and creates a file of image metadata to describe the transformed images
+- writes out anonymised versions to a target folder and
+- creates a file of image metadata to describe the transformed images

+## Prerequisites

+imagemagick (6.9.3-0 or later) must be installed.
+Can be downloaded from [http://www.imagemagick.org/script/binary-releases.php]

 ## Image transformation